lirumadev/treehauz-nft-marketplace/README.md

 # Treehauz NFT Marketplace
-This is a project for me to showcase my smart contract knowledge in order for me to get a full time professional job in web3 space.
+This is a project for me to showcase my Solidity smart contract knowledge in order for me to get a full time professional job in web3 space.
 This NFT marketplace allow user to **mint and trade NFTs across different platforms' smart contracts** in the same chain network (EVM-compatible only).
 It supports **ERC-721** and **ERC-1155**.

 # Factory contracts
 TreehauzSingleNFT.sol implements ERC-721 token and TreehauzGroupNFT.sol implements ERC-1155 token.
 Both factory contracts allow users to mint and burn tokens. **Special features** are both contracts allowing users to **set and update multiple royalty receivers for each tokens**.